LhatMjnk/RLFSC-Reinforcement-Learning-For-Sentence-Classification/README.md

 ### Model

-This project uses the `vinai/phobert-base-v2` model from Hugging Face's Transformers library as the backbone for sentiment analysis.
-The model is fine-tuned on the UIT-VSFC dataset for the specific task of sentiment classification.
+This project uses the `vinai/phobert-base-v2` model from Hugging Face's Transformers library as the feature extraction for sentiment classification.

-### Contributing

-Contributions to this project are welcome.
-Please feel free to fork the repository, make changes, and submit a pull request.

-### License

-This project is open-sourced under the MIT License.
-See the LICENSE file for more details.

 ### Acknowledgments
+- The default data belongs to Phenikaa University.

-- The UIT-VSFC dataset is provided by the University of Information Technology, VNU-HCM.
+- The UIT datasets are provided by the University of Information Technology, VNU-HCM.
 - The PhoBERT model is developed by VinAI Research.

-For any queries or suggestions, please open an issue in the repository.